Gorgan

+Gorgan (گرگان; [ɡoɾˈɡɒːn]) is a city in the Central District of Gorgan County, Golestan province, Iran, serving as capital of the province, the county, and the district.
+It lies approximately 400 km to the northeast of the national capital Tehran, and some 30 km away from the Caspian Sea.

 History

-There are several archaeological sites near Gorgan, including Tureng Tepe and Shah Tepe, in which there are remains dating from the Neolithic and Chalcolithic eras.
+There are several archaeological sites near Gorgan, including Tureng Tepe and Shah Tepe, in which remains dating from the Neolithic and Chalcolithic eras.
 Some other important Neolithic sites in the area are Yarim Tepe, and Sange Chaxmaq.
 The nearby Shahroud Plain has many such sites.
 More than 50 are on the Gorgan Plain.

-According to the Greek historian Arrian, Zadracarta was the largest city of Hyrcania and site of the "royal palace".
+According to the Greek historian Arrian, Zadracarta was the largest city of Hyrcania and the site of the "royal palace".
 The term means "the yellow city", and it was given to it from the great number of oranges, lemons, and other fruit trees which grew in the outskirts of that city.

 Hyrcania became part of the Achaemenid Empire during the reign of Cyrus the Great (559–530 BC), its founder, or his successor Cambyses (530-522 BC).

-The Great Wall of Gorgan, the second biggest defensive wall in the world, was built in the Parthian and Sassanian periods.
+The Great Wall of Gorgan, the second biggest defensive wall in the world, was built in the Parthian and Sasanian periods.

-At the time of the Sassanids, "Gurgan" appeared as the name of a city, province capital, and province.
+At the time of the Sasanians, "Gurgan" appeared as the name of a city, province capital, and province.

-Gorgan maintained its independence as a Zoroastrian state even after Persia was conquered by the Muslim Arabs in the 8th century.
+Gorgan maintained its independence as a Zoroastrian state even after Persia was conquered by the Muslim Arabs in the 7th century.

 In 1210, the city was invaded and sacked by the army of Kingdom of Georgia under command of the brothers Mkhargrdzeli.

 "Old Gorgan" was destroyed during the Mongol invasion in the 13th century, and the center of the region was moved to what was called "Astarabad", which is currently called "Gorgan".